tengfoonglam/coworker_bingo/README.md

 A sample slide deck (pptx/odt) with game rules can be found in the `presentation_slides` folder so you do not have to spend any effort preparing it and just get started playing!

 <img src="./media/example_instructions.png" alt="example_bingo_sheet" width="600"/>

+### Licensing

+- This repository is made open source under the [MIT License](https://opensource.org/license/mit)
+- If you used this repository in one form or another please give it a **star** :star2:.
+Appreciate it!